broadinstitute/viral-workshops/veme-ngs/alignment.md

 Click "RUN ANALYSIS" (which should be dark blue if you've filled in all inputs properly).
 This will take you to a job submission status page for your newly launched workflow, showing four rows in the bottom table corresponding to the four jobs that have been launched.

+If you are running this workflow on PCR amplicon sequencing libraries, you would also need to supply the following inputs (*these do not apply to this workshop's data set, which is metagenomic*):
+ - `assemble_refbased.trim_coords_bed` should be set to an input file (BED format) that describes the primer set used for library construction.
+If this differs for each sample, it is recommended to load this into the Terra data table.
+This will need to be provided by the laboratory team that sequenced these samples.
+Default value on empty input is not to perform any primer trimming.
+Failure to provide this input on PCR amplicon libraries may result in erroneous reference allele calls throughout the genome.
+ - `assemble_refbased.skip_mark_dupes` should be set to `true` for PCR amplicon libraries (since all reads are intentionally PCR duplicates, we do not want to remove them).
+Default value is false.
+ - `assemble_refbased.min_coverage` should be set to at least `20` or higher for PCR amplicon libraries (default value is `3` which is only appropriate for metagenomic libraries).
+Any positions in the genome with less than this amount of aligned coverage (after primer trimming and after duplicate removal, unless duplicate removal is skipped) will be assigned an `N` in the output fasta.

 ### Wait for job completion